KamilKleina/-data-engineering-task/README.md

 # 2. Design task

+The design task is a discussion-based task.
+In preparation for it, please write down a few notes and share it with us beforehand.

-The design task is a discussion-based task that will be done together with 1-2 data engineers at Formulate to answer the question:
+The discussion will be had with 1-2 data engineers at Formulate to answer the question:

 > How would you design a system to validate time-based forecasts?
 > What key aspects are there to consider?